To apply to become a Physical Therapist or Physical Therapy Assistant in Oregon, you must:

 1. Submit an Application

-The application fee is $190.
+The final step of the online application is to make payment.
+Please note that application fees are non-refundable.
 You can pay by credit card or check.
-You'll pay after you've entered all of the information on your online application as a final step.
-If paying by check, please mail your check after submitting your application online.
+If paying by check, please mark the pay by check option to submit your application and then mail your check to the Board office.
 Applications are not complete until valid payment is received.
 Please make checks out to "OBPT" or "Oregon Board of Physical Therapy".